-This case is part of IJ’s efforts to respond to the current health and economic crisis by working to cut red tape hampering individuals’ ability to help one another.
-It is also an extension of IJ’s National Food Freedom Initiative, which IJ launched in 2013 to bring property rights, economic liberty and free speech challenges to laws that interfere with the ability of Americans to produce, market, procure and consume the foods of their choice.
-IJ has won constitutional challenges to Wisconsin’s ban on the sale of home-baked goods, Minnesota’s restrictions on the right to sell home-baked and home-canned goods, and Florida’s labeling restrictions on all-natural milk.
+This case is an extension of IJ’s National Food Freedom Initiative, which IJ launched in 2013 to bring property rights, economic liberty and free speech challenges to laws that interfere with the ability of Americans to produce, market, procure and consume the foods of their choice.
+IJ has won constitutional challenges to Wisconsin’s ban on the sale of home-baked goods, Minnesota’s and North Dakota’s restrictions on the right to sell home-baked and home-canned goods, and Florida’s labeling restrictions on all-natural milk.
 IJ has also helped pass laws allowing people to more freely sell homemade foods in several states.

-IJ is currently litigating cases challenging restrictions on the right to sell homemade goods in New Jersey and North Dakota and the rights of Minnesotan farm wineries to make wines with out-of-state grapes.
+IJ is currently litigating cases challenging restrictions on the right to sell homemade goods in New Jersey and Nebraska and the rights of Minnesotan farm wineries to make wines with out-of-state grapes.